 #4.
 Join groups for success

 It’s amazing how much your outlook on life can expand once you begin to surround yourself daily with successful people.

-It took me to joining a mastermind group to see this firsthand.
+It took me joining a mastermind group to see this firsthand.

 These new connections helped put to rest my limiting beliefs.
-And the more I’m around them, the less I want to be around those that have always tried to bring me down.
+And the more I’m around them, the less I want to be around those who have always tried to bring me down.

 Another way to surround yourself with successful people is to find a mentor.